dreadnode/AIRTBench-Code/README.md

 ## Documentation

-Technical documentation for the AIRTBench agent is available in the [docs](https://docs.dreadnode.io/strikes/how-to/airtbench-agent) section of the Dreadnode documentation.
+Technical documentation for the AIRTBench agent is available in the [Dreadnode Strikes documentation](https://docs.dreadnode.io/strikes/how-to/airtbench-agent).

 ## Run the Evaluation